-By installing elbow pressure balanced expansion joint, the pressure thrust force is balanced internally within the expansion joint and only the spring rate force, which is needed to move the pipe expansion joint is transmitted to the pipe system.
+By installing elbow pressure balanced expansion joints, the pressure thrust force is balanced internally within the expansion joint and only the spring rate force, which is needed to move the pipe expansion joint is transmitted to the pipe system.

 This reduces the load acting on the guides/fix points, which further reduces the need for supporting structures.
 This enables the use of lighter guides that can deliver significant savings, especially where structural and foundation work is impractical.
-This feature makes the elbow pressure balanced expansion joint the preferred choice for pipe systems, where pressure thrust loads acting on ﬂanges and/or connected equipment such as turbines is avoided.
+This feature makes elbow pressure balanced expansion joints the preferred choice for pipe systems, where pressure thrust loads acting on ﬂanges and/or connected equipment such as turbines is avoided.